LAWYER SEARCH

 Tax Appeals

 When a taxpayer disagrees with an assessment or reassessment, in order to dispute it they must file a formal Notice of Objection.
-The objection process is administered by the CRA’s Appeals Division and can result in either the assessment being confirmed, vacated or varied as discussed in our article on objections.
+The tax dispute process is administered by the CRA Appeals Division and can result in either the assessment being confirmed, vacated, or varied as discussed in our article on CRA objections.

 If an assessment is upheld after objection, the CRA must issue a formal letter explaining their reasoning called a Notice of Confirmation.
 If the assessment is to be vacated or varied, a reassessment will be issued to the taxpayer.

-Extension of Time – if this initial ninety (90) day deadline is missed then there is still a statutory mechanism whereby which a taxpayer can file a valid Appeal.
-So long as a taxpayer files an Application for an Extension of Time within which to File a Notice of Appeal within one year of the expiry of the initial ninety (90) day deadline to object, the Court may still deem the Appeal as validly filed.
+If this initial ninety (90) day deadline is missed then there is still a statutory mechanism whereby which a taxpayer can file a valid Appeal.
+So long as a taxpayer files an Application for an Extension of Time within which to File a Notice of Appeal within one year of the expiry of the initial ninety (90) day deadline to object, the Tax Court may still deem the Appeal as validly filed.

 As with objections, an extension of time application is not approved as of right – rather, the acts contain certain conditions precedent that the taxpayer must demonstrate they have met in order to have their Appeal accepted as valid.
 As with the conditions for an extension of time in the case of an objection, the taxpayer must prepare the formal Notice of Appeal and application to be filed together, and the taxpayer must be able to prove: